irods/irods_demo/README.md

 ```bash
 $ sudo mount -o sec=sys,port=2050 localhost:/ ./irods_client_nfsrods/nfs_mount
 ```
-The hostname can also be the IP address of the container providing the service in the `irods_demo_default` Docker network if running from the same host.
+The hostname can also be the IP address of the container providing the service in the `irods-demo_default` Docker network if running from the same host.
 The mountpoint can exist on any other machine which can reach the host running the container providing the service because the port is being exposed, in which case the FQDN or IP address for the host machine can be used.
 For more information about mounting NFSRODS, see the README for the project: https://github.com/irods/irods_client_nfsrods#mounting

 When you are ready to stop the service, it would be a good idea to unmount first.
 This can be done by running the following:
 ```bash